What is Feline Leukemia Virus (FeLV)?

 FeLV is diagnosed by a simple blood test available at most veterinary practices.
 There are two types of blood tests that are commonly used for diagnosis:

 - ELISA (enzyme-linked immunosorbent assay) This test identifies FeLV proteins in your cat’s blood and can identify cats with early infections.

 - IFA (indirect immunofluorescent antibody assay) This test must be sent out to a diagnostic laboratory and can detect when the disease has progressed into the secondary stage.
 Generally, cats with a IFA-positive test result have a poor long-term prognosis.

 All new cats or kittens should be tested, as well as any cats that may have been exposed to a known FeLV-infected cat, cats with outdoor access, and any cats that are ill, regardless of whether they have tested negative in the past.
 Due to the nature of the virus, after exposure an infected cat may not test positive for about 60 days.

 Vaccination for FeLV

 - Vaccination against FeLV is recommended for all cats, especially cats with access to outdoors, cats living with known FeLV-infected cats, and in multi-cat environments.

 - FeLV vaccination is also recommended for all kittens due to their increased susceptibility to the virus.

 - Unfortunately, there is no cure for FeLV.
 If your cat tests positive for FeLV and has a progressive infection, he will remain infected for the rest of his life.

-- You should keep your FeLV infected cat indoors and be neutered.
+- You should keep your FeLV infected cat indoors and your cat should be neutered.

 - By partnering with your veterinarian, you can help your cat feel well for as long as possible and help protect them from secondary infection.
 Your veterinarian will help you to manage your cat’s condition, including the symptoms and any FeLV-associated diseases that may develop.